gongyan1/UMPDP/README.md

-# Rethinking Multispectral Pedestrian Detection Challenges: A Universal Paradigm
+# Implicit Illumination-Aware Representation with Cross-Modal Pre-Fusion Alignment for Universal Multispectral Pedestrian Detection

-Pytorch implementation of "Rethinking Multispectral Pedestrian Detection Challenges: A Universal Paradigm"
+Pytorch implementation of "Implicit Illumination-Aware Representation with Cross-Modal Pre-Fusion Alignment for Universal Multispectral Pedestrian Detection"

 ## Changelog
-- [x] Release the initial result for UMPDP.
-[2024-05-08]
+- [x] Release the result for UMPDP.
-- [ ] Release the initial code for UMPDP.
-[Come Soon]
+- [x] Release the code for UMPDP.

 ## Introduction